AdaCore/gnatstudio/docs/users_guide/projects.rst

   The project file contains the information required to log on the remote host.

 * **Tools**:
-  .. index:: tools

   Project files provide a simple way to specify the compiler and debugger commands to use.

 * **Switches**:
-  .. index:: switches
+  .. index:: project; switches

   Each tool that is used by GPS (compiler, pretty-printer, debugger, ...) has its own set of switches.
 Moreover, these switches may depend on the specific file being processed, and the programming language it is written in.

+.. index:: project; languages
 .. _Supported_Languages:

 Supported Languages
 ===================

-.. index:: languages
-.. index:: text files

 Another information stored in the project is the list of languages that this project knows about.
 GPS support any number of language, with any name you